Scrum Foundations Video Series

 Within agile development, Scrum has the most to say about exactly what is agile project management.
-So let’s use Scrum as our model for answering this question.
+So let’s use Scrum as our model for answering the question: how are agile projects managed.
 On a Scrum project, there are three roles: product owner, ScrumMaster and team.

 The team itself assumes agile project management roles when determining how to best achieve the product goals (as established by the product owner).
 Team members will collaboratively decide which person should work on which tasks, which technical practices are necessary to achieve stated quality goals, and so on.